 Institutional Economics Certificate Overview

-Institutional economics studies the connection between emerging parts of an economy, a society and related economic results.
-Students completing the Certificate in Institutional Economics will deepen their understanding of how institutions emerge, evolve and influence economics outcomes.
+Institutional economics studies the connection between emerging parts of an economy, a society, and related economic results.
+Students completing the Certificate in Institutional Economics will deepen their understanding of how institutions emerge, evolve, and influence economic outcomes.

-This minor pairs well with degrees in psychology, accounting, mathematics, supply chain and logisitics management, and human resources management.
+This minor pairs well with degrees in psychology, accounting, mathematics, supply chain and logistics management, and human resources management.

 Economics or Quantitative Economics majors must take 16 extra credits of approved electives.
 Electives taken in this certificate do not count towards the Economics major.